jgoldsmith27/GliaGrid/README.md

 2. If you still have issues, you can download the release version directly from the releases page.

 ### ToDos
+- add layer boundary anotations to regular visualizations
+- lassoing into custom analysis
 - add downstream support for H5AD file handlers in rest of pipeline (they do not work currently)
-- add layer boundary anotations to regular visualizations